I saw a famous YouTuber crying his eyes out in a thumbnail.

 So, the next day, I visited my local hifi stores.
 My plan: to hear if the best speakers could hijack my brain and send me to euphoria.
 I also wanted to hear my favorite songs sound 10x better.
 What would that be like?

 The first speaker setup I listened to was priced at $160,000.
 It's pictured below.
-It was engineered by university researchers to maximize control over sound reproduction with razor-sharp precision.
-Every note is like snapping an elastic band at you.
+It was engineered by university researchers to maximize control over sound reproduction with distortion-free precision.
+The beginning of every note felt extraordinarily punchy—like an elastic band's snap.
+Clear and bold.

 That was the first time I realized there are ways of reproducing music that I’d never heard before.